mandyliou/fitster/journals/Mandy_Liou.md

+## Jan 17, 2023
+- Fixed auth problem with account setup
+    - changed ROUTER_APP to correct name
+- Incorporated an error message if username or password is incorrect
+- If user is logged in, should reroute to main page
+- Modified app.js to assign token to a specific user
+- moved router paths from index.js into app.js to keep it concise
+- included GetToken, BrowserRouter, AuthProvider into App.js in order for the auth process to work properly

+## Jan 13, 2023
+- Worked on front-end login
+- Encountered issues with authenticating the account due to not being able to get the token (FE)

+## Jan 12, 2023
+- Compiled and input data in for 18 outfits
+- Outlined the steps for my next feature

 ## Jan 11, 2023
  - Encountered and fixed issues creating and logging in (for dict has no attribute "hashed_password") by modifying routers, queries, and authenticator.py
  - Worked on log in backend with auth